 At St. Paul's, one of our main focuses in everything we do is emotional wellbeing.

-As a school that is working towards Emotionally Friendly School status, we are passionate that all children and adults need to be happy, healthy and able to cope with everything that life might throw at them.
+As a school we are passionate that all children and adults need to be happy, healthy and able to cope with everything that life might throw at them.
 We teach resilience, confidence, positive self-esteem and coping mechanisms to all children in everything we do, as well as through our wellbeing curriculum.
 We also develop an understanding of emotions, self-control, good relationships and keeping healthy in mind and body.

 We recognise that our mental wellbeing can change from day to day and that there are times in everybody's life when a little extra help or support might be required.
 As such, we have invested in support for pupils' social, emotional and mental health.